 7. Social Media Aspect

-Once you have uploaded your video, you can share it on other social media platforms like Facebook, Twitter, Instagram, Pinterest, and WhatsApp.
+Once you have uploaded your video, you can share it on other social media platforms like Facebook, Twitter, Instagram (you can use various templates, most of them you can find here), Pinterest, and WhatsApp.
 You can interact with your viewers and respond to their comments and feedback.

 Adding a photograph of mouth-watering food from your recipe as a video thumbnail is a good way of attracting viewers.
 They will be curious to know more about the food featured in the photograph.